rjdirisio/pyvibdmc/docs/imp_samp.rst

 ----------------------------------------------
 The guiding function interface is quite similar to the potential energy interface for PyVibDMC.
 The user *must* provide a Python function that takes in the ``num_walkers x num_atoms x 3`` walker array and evaluate the value of the trial wave function for each walker.
+The code is restricted to use direct product wave functions.
+This decision was made due to giving the user the ability to divide by the components of Psi if they provide derivatives.

-The value of the trial wave function should be returned as a NumPy array of size ``num_walkers``.
-The user may also pass along ``trial_kwargs`` in the form of a dictionary, much like what can be done for `the potential energy interface <https://pyvibdmc.readthedocs.io/en/latest/potentials.html#passing-more-than-just-the-coordinates-to-the-potential-manager>`_.
+The value of the trial wave function should be returned as a NumPy array of size ``num_walkers x num_modes``.
+The direct product is performed internally.
+The user may also pass along ``trial_kwargs`` in the form of a dictionary, much like what can be done for
+`the potential energy interface <https://pyvibdmc.readthedocs.io/en/latest/potentials.html#passing-more-than-just-the-coordinates-to-the-potential-manager>`_.

-Optionally, the user may also provide two other Python functions that calculate the first and second derivatives of the wave function with respect to the ``3N`` Cartesian coordinates.
-The functions should return ``num_walkers x num_atoms x 3`` NumPy arrays that correspond to the value of the derivatives of each walker in the x,y, and z components of the various atoms in the molecular system.
+Optionally, the user may also provide one other Python function that calculate the first and second derivatives of the wave function with respect to the ``3N`` Cartesian coordinates.
+The function should return two ``num_walkers x num_atoms x 3`` NumPy arrays that correspond to the value of the derivatives of each walker in the x,y, and z components of the various atoms in the molecular system **divided by the trial wave function**.

 If no first and second derivatives are provided, PyVibDMC defaults to computing the derivatives numerically using finite difference.
-If a first derivative is provided but no second derivative (or vice versa), the first derivative is calculated using the function and the second derivative is calculated using finite difference.

 IMPORTANT REQUIREMENTS:

 * The potential manager is responsible for setting up the parallelization in the importance sampling.
 If one is using multiprocessing in the potential manager, the importance sampling will be parallelized using multiprocessing, MPI for MPI, and single-core for single-core.

   * The one exception to this rule is when using a NN_Potential.
-One can pass the ``new_pool_num_cores`` argument in order to use ImpSampManager if using Potential_NoMP or NN_Potential.
+One can pass the ``new_pool_num_cores`` argument in order to use ImpSampManager, which uses multiprocessing, if using Potential_NoMP or NN_Potential.

 * The Python file that holds the function that calculates the trial wave function (and optionally the derivatives) MUST be in the same directory as the Python file that calls the potential energy surface.
 This is a restrictive measure that was put in to make calls cleaner inside PyVibDMC, as sometimes the current working directory matters when one loads in data files on-the-fly and things of the like.